chazzka/clanekcathedral/clanek.md

 Despite this, one positive thing is that Isolation Forest managed to deal with the gaps in the measurement (seen in Figures above, around X=50).

-The final question is if it is somehow possible to teach Isolation Forest how regular observation look like.
-Can we use Isolation Forest for novelty detection despite it not being primarily novelty detection algorithm?

-### SOTA

 - tady experimenty, heatmapa atp.

-### Drawbacks, todos
- [ ] TODO: TADY POPIŠ například ŽE PRO MOC DIMENZÍ KDYŽ BY JICH BYLO HODNĚ STEJNÝCH TAK JE TO NAPRD

 ### Finding clusters amongst novelties ??
 - tady už stačí asi že prostě to není těžký ukol, vezmeme jen obyčejný DB scan NEBO KNN a bác. oba algoritmy jsou jednoduché ale síla je v jejich kooperaci idk